sunad30/Chat-app/README.md

 # Chat-app
-A chatting application having features such as push notifications, image upload and many more built using Flutter &amp; dart along with Firebase.
+A chatting application having features such as push notifications, image upload and many, more built using Flutter &amp; dart along with Firebase.